 This week the internet is awash with rumours of a brand new drone.
 Never shy of innovating, DJI appear to be on the verge of releasing a new quadcopter codenamed 'MM1A' which many suspect will be the new DJI Spark.

-In this updating post we catch up with the current rumours, discuss the potential specification of the new craft and conclude with suspected release dates and pre-order information.
+In this updating post we catch up with the current rumours, discuss the potential specification of the new craft and conclude with suspected release date (now likely to be the 24th May 2017) and pre-order information.

 What is the DJI Spark?